Share This!

 One of the best tips to help teenagers become more active is to help them find a reason to become healthier.
 If your teenager is intimidated by exercise and getting in shape, don’t pressure them in a harsh way.
 Most teenagers feel that they need to become slim and fit for vanity reasons.
 Yet, that shouldn’t remain their only reason to start working out.
 Exercise is about bettering oneself and improving your stamina.

-So have a discussion with your child about their reasons for wanting to work out.
+Investigate their view and have a discussion with your child about their reasons for wanting to work out.
 Afterward, go through each point and discuss the pros and cons of their reasoning.
 The best advice for working out is to find an exercise they can enjoy for the rest of their lives.
 So look at different practices and physical activities they can find happiness in.
 It’s one of the essential life skills that teenagers can carry over into adulthood as they mature and grow.

 Make It Fun

 If your teenager is open to traditional ways to stay fit, make exercise fun so they enjoy it.
-You can even involve a fitness professional to help you.
 If he/she isn’t interested, find an activity or sport that appeals to them.
 Some new activities they can try are swimming, after-dinner walks, dancing, football, and rollerblading – there’s so much to choose from.
-Plus, they can involve their friends in some of these activities or sports and stay involved in their social life simultaneously.
+Allowing them to choose activities they enjoy increases the likelihood that they will stick with them.

+By involving their friends in some of these activities or sports, teenagers can stay involved in their social lives simultaneously.
 It’ll give them the chance to explore something fun to do without feeling the pressure of a gym environment.
 For example, they can go for a long walk while listening to their favorite music.
 The importance of finding something fun for them to do expands their interests further.

 Reward Their Work